hpi-swa-teaching/TabletopUI/TabletopUI-Core.package/TTGamemasterSelectionScreen.class/README.md

-In the TTGamemasterSelectionScreen a user can determine which player gets the gamemaster role.
+In the TTGamemasterSelectionScreen a user can determine the player who gets the gamemaster role.

 Instance Variables
 	selectedIndex:		<Number>